Complementation (genetics): Quantitative Complementation Test

-Used by Quantitative Genetics to uncover recessive mutants.
+Used by quantitative genetics to uncover recessive mutants.
 Here one takes deficiencies and crosses them to a haplotype that is believed to contain the recessive mutant.

 Exceptions

-There are exceptions to these rules.
-Two non-allelic mutants may occasionally fail to complement (called "non-allelic non-complementation" or "unlinked non-complementation").
-This situation is rare and is dependent on the particular nature of the mutants being tested.
-For example, two mutations may be synthetically dominant negative.
-Another exception is transvection, in which the heterozygous combination of two alleles with mutations in different parts of the gene complement each other to rescue a wild type phenotype.
+These rules (patterns) are not without exceptions.
+Non-allelic mutants may occasionally fail to complement (this is known as "non-allelic non-complementation" or "unlinked non-complementation").
+This is an uncommon occurrence that depends on the type of mutants being investigated.
+Two mutations, for example, could be synthetically dominant negative.
+Transvection is another instance, in which a heterozygous combination of two alleles with mutations in distinct sections of the gene complement one other to restore a wild-type phenotype.

 Intragenic complementation

 When complementation between two mutants defective in the same gene is measured, it is generally found that there is either no complementation or the complementation phenotype is intermediate between the mutant and wild-type phenotypes.
-Intragenic complementation (also called inter-allelic complementation) has been demonstrated in many different genes in a variety of organisms including the fungi Neurospora crassa, Saccharomyces cerevisiae and Schizosaccharomyces pombe; the bacterium Salmonella typhimurium; and the virus bacteriophage T4.
-In several such studies, numerous mutations defective in the same gene were isolated and mapped in a linear order on the basis of recombination frequencies to form a genetic map of the gene.
+Intragenic complementation (also called inter-allelic complementation) has been demonstrated in many different genes in a variety of organisms including the fungi Neurospora crassa, Saccharomyces cerevisiae, and Schizosaccharomyces pombe; the bacterium Salmonella typhimurium; and the virus bacteriophage T4.
+In several such studies, numerous mutations defective in the same gene were isolated and mapped in a linear order based on recombination frequencies to form a genetic map of the gene.
 Separately, the mutants were tested in pairwise combinations to measure complementation.
 An analysis of the results from such studies led to the conclusion that intragenic complementation, in general, arises from the interaction of differently defective polypeptide monomers to form an aggregate called a “multimer.”
 Genes that encode multimer-forming polypeptides appear to be common.
 One interpretation of the data is that polypeptide monomers are often aligned in the multimer in such a way that mutant polypeptides defective at nearby sites in the genetic map tend to form a mixed multimer that functions poorly, whereas mutant polypeptides defective at distant sites tend to form a mixed multimer that functions more effectively.
 The intermolecular forces likely responsible for self-recognition and multimer formation were discussed by Jehle.